Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/rule-syntax.md

 values(metadata.foo) → ['33bbb2bf-c270-41d9-ab42-9eeba99fa69c', 'medium', 6]
 ```

+## Identifiers

+Identifiers are used in variable names, map dot notation and lambda parameter names.

+An identifier must start with a letter (a-z, A_Z), underscore (_), or dollar sign ($).
+Following characters can also be digits (0-9).
+Identifiers are case sensitive.

 ## Operator precedence

 Operators are evaluated in the following order, with higher operators being evaluated first.